-When the jointly owned asset is titled Then • The customer "or" another person; The customer's right to sell or otherwise use or dispose of the asset has not been The customer "and/or" another person; or No designation; just multiple names listed.
+Wh en the jointly owned asset is titled Then • The customer "or" another person; The customer's right to sell or otherwise use or dispose of the asset has not been • The customer "and/or" another person; or limited, and does not result in a transfer with uncompensated value. • No designation; just multiple names listed.
 NOTE However, it is a transfer when the other person sells or uses up, the jointly titled resource.
-Customer "and" another person There is a transfer.
+Cu stomer "and" another person There is a transfer.
 The customer's right to sell or otherwise use or dispose of the asset has been limited because the customer must now get the other owner to agree to the sale, use or disposal of the asset.
 NOTE The transfer occurs when the other person's name is added to the title.